cagov/data-infrastructure/docs/learning/glossary.md

     Sources: *[Castor](https://www.castordoc.com/blog/what-is-analytics-engineering)*, *[dbt](https://www.getdbt.com/what-is-analytics-engineering/)*

-6. **Agile development** - is an iterative approach to software development (and project management) that helps teams ship code faster and with fewer bugs.
+1. **Agile development** - is an iterative approach to software development (and project management) that helps teams ship code faster and with fewer bugs.

     - **Sprints** - a time-boxed period (usually 2 weeks) when a team works to complete a set amount of work.
 Some sprints have themes like if a new tool was procured an entire sprint may be dedicated to setup and onboarding.

     Additional reading: *[Atlassian: What is Agile?](https://www.atlassian.com/agile)*, *[Adobe: Project Sprints](https://business.adobe.com/blog/basics/sprints)*

-7. **Version control** - enables teams to collaborate and streamline code development to resolve conflicts and create a centralized location for code.
+1. **Version control** - enables teams to collaborate and streamline code development to resolve conflicts and create a centralized location for code.

     Source: *[Gitlab: What is Version Control](https://about.gitlab.com/topics/version-control/)*

-    - Low-code ETL pipelines have advantages and disadvantages.
-A major disadvantage is that they are hard to check into version control.
-You don't get history, code reviews, issues/ticketing, blames, or any of the useful things that come with having a code-first workflow.
-For long-running projects, having it version controlled is invaluable to understanding how thinking has changed.

-8. **CI/CD** - Continuous integration and continuous delivery/deployment are automated processes to deploy code (e.g., whenever you merge to main).
+1. **CI/CD** - Continuous integration and continuous delivery/deployment are automated processes to deploy code (e.g., whenever you merge to main).

     - Continuous integration (CI) automatically builds, tests, and integrates code changes within a shared repository
     - Continuous delivery (CD) automatically delivers code changes to production environments for human approval
     - ~OR ~ Continuous deployment (CD) automatically delivers and deploys code changes directly, circumventing human approval

     Source: *[Github: CI/CD explained](https://resources.github.com/ci-cd/)*

     Some advantages of using CI/CD are:

     - Check code quality with linters in pull requests
     - Run data/code tests in pull requests
     - Deploy documentation upon merging to main
     - Deploy infrastructure upon merging to main

 ## Tools